Top 10 Best Sites

-Oxytocin is also released in large doses in a woman’s brain during intercourse, resulting in a level of bonding with her partner and feelings of trust and empathy.
+Oxytocin is also released in large doses in a woman’s brain during sexual intercourse, resulting in a level of bonding with her partner and feelings of trust and empathy.

 This is a beautiful, natural bonding process women undergo during and after sex.

 Men don’t experience this release of oxytocin in the brain during sex like women do.

 So, ladies, your man just simply does not have the same physiological reaction to sexual behavior.

 He doesn’t need to bond any further post-orgasm.
 He doesn’t have that burst of empathy in his brain, so he may not have a desire to hold you in his arms and listen to your innermost thoughts.
 He may feel sexual pleasure and relationship satisfaction, but it may not translate into cuddling close to you.

 On the contrary, many men experience a very different sensation from physical intimacy.
 Your man may actually feel the need to pull away after sexual activity.

 Yes, sometimes men feel a deep need to pull away after sex in order to regain their autonomy and reconnect with themselves on a more masculine level.